 Social Studies Summer Reading

-Rising sophomores in the Academy and Honors programs must read the following for their social studies class and complete a double-entry journal.
+Rising sophomores taking Global Studies 10 and Global Studies 10H must read the following for their social studies class and complete a double-entry journal.

 I am young, I am twenty years old; yet I know nothing of life but despair, death, fear, and fatuous superficiality cast over an abyss of sorrow. . . .